 No wonder running is a convenient and popular physical activity with many health benefits.
 It is found that individuals with greater longevity had one thing in common throughout their life.
 They were constantly engaged in running.
 It not only provides great health but also helps in making healthier lifestyle choices which can contribute to longevity.

 It enhances the quality of your life, relieves stress and depression, and improves your sleep to make you live a few more years than expected.
-It stabilizes your mental ability and makes you indulge in things that you enjoy most.
+It stabilizes your mental ability and makes you indulge in the things that you enjoy most.

 Things to Consider When You Run for Health

 If you spend a sedentary life, it’s high time to start off with this convenient way of exercising.
 But there are a few things to consider before you start.
 It is important to take care of yourself while performing any physical activity to reduce injuries and reap benefits.